nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ```

 One thing to note is that _inline mutations_ that use `await` won't be awaited so the dialogue will continue right away.

-### Comments

-Any line starting with a `#` will be ignored by the compiler so you can use those lines to write notes/comments.

 ### State shortcuts